apiaryio/api-blueprint/API Blueprint Specification.md

 Based on the keywords preceding the `Headers` keyword, the headers are expected or sent as follows:

-* `Reques` keyword: Headers are expected only with requests.
+* `Request` keyword: Headers are expected only with requests.
 * `Response` keyword: Headers are sent only with responses.

 The subsection is formatted as a Markdown's [Pre-formatted code blocks](http://daringfireball.net/projects/markdown/syntax#precode) with the following syntax: